saksheessawant/nirbhay-naari-realtime-violence-detection/README.md

-Here's a sample README file for your project:
+Here’s a revised and formatted README file for your project:

 ---